MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

   /// running processes associated with this `ICoreWebView2Environment` except
   /// for crashpad process.
 This provide the same list of `ProcessInfo`s as
   /// what's provided in `GetProcessInfos`.
 Plus, this provide a list of associated
-  /// `FrameInfo`s running in the renderer process.
-Check `AssociatedFrameInfos`
+  /// `FrameInfo`s which are actively running (showing UI elements) in the renderer
-  /// for acquiring this detail infos.
+  /// process.
+Check `AssociatedFrameInfos` for acquiring this detail infos.
   ///
   /// \snippet ProcessComponent.cpp GetProcessInfosWithDetails
   HRESULT GetProcessInfosWithDetails([in] ICoreWebView2GetProcessInfosWithDetailsCompletedHandler* handler);